We edit books

-In 2007, 2010, and 2013, Patrick won science fiction’s Hugo Award for Best Editor, Long Form.
+In 2007, 2010, and 2013, Patrick himself won science fiction’s Hugo Award for Best Editor, Long Form.
 He thinks there are a bunch of other editors in the field who deserve similar recognition.
-This doesn’t mean he isn’t delighted when he’s a finalist.

 We also teach writing.
-Every year, we’re among the instructors at Viable Paradise on Martha’s Vineyard.
-Together and separately we’ve also taught at a variety of other workshops.
-Patrick has been a weekend instructor at Clarion and has twice taught at Clarion West, but really, we’re best as a team.
+We’re among the regular instructors at Viable Paradise on Martha’s Vineyard.
+Together and separately we’ve taught at a variety of other workshops as well.

-Patrick also plays guitar and sometimes sings, most recently in a band called Whisperado, which consists of three New York guys who write and play songs about the American essentials: bowling, capitalism, and demanding women.
+Patrick also plays guitar and sometimes sings, most recently in a band called Whisperado, which consists of three New Yorkers who write and play songs about essential American subjects such as bowling, capitalism, and demanding women.
 Whisperado’s sound has been variously described as “rootsy,” “acceptable,” and “loud.”
-Whisperado’s debut EP Some Other Place (2006) and followup full-length album I’m Not the Road (2012), and final album Out the Door (2019), can be heard and/or purchased on iTunes, CDBaby, and all the other places where you crazy digital kids get music nowadays.
+Whisperado’s debut EP Some Other Place (2006) and followup full-length album I’m Not the Road (2012), and final album Out the Door (2019), can be heard and/or purchased on iTunes, CD Baby, Spotify, and all those other places you crazy digital kids get your music nowadays.

 Teresa writes.
 In 1994, some of her essays were collected in a volume called Making Book.
 “Teresa Nielsen Hayden is a bloody good writer.” (—David Langford) A sequel collection, Making Conversation, was published in 2016 for the 74th World Science Fiction Covention, MidAmericon II, at which both of us were among the guests of honor.